-The sudden occurrence of hot flashes is an outward sign of a natural process women pass through in their late forties.
-The end of menstrual periods and increased sensitivity to extremes of heat and cold can cause the body to become hot and flushed.
-This experience can last for quite some time and these flushes can be quite extreme.
+The end of menstrual periods and increased sensitivity to extremes of heat and cold can cause the body to become hot and flashed.
+This experience can last for quite some time and these flashes can be quite extreme.

 It is not unusual to hear a woman claim that she feels bathed in sweat.
 It is rarely possible to counteract this feeling with a dip in the sea.
 Most women consider themselves lucky if they have the opportunity of a cool shower.

 Fortunately, these awkward symptoms do not persist for too long.
 Women are often embarrassed if it happens in company, as it is a visible sign of getting older.
 Sometimes women live in dread of hot flashes, in which case they may be inviting trouble as the body sometimes reacts to one’s thoughts.

 If a woman is subject to hot flashes, she should avoid hotly-spiced meals, alcohol, nicotine and excessive heat.
 It is sensible to choose cooler surroundings.
 It is also important to try to avoid stressful and emotional influences and to keep the brain occupied with something worthwhile.

 A certain area in the brain regulates the body temperature, keeping it within 36 to 37 degrees Celsius and this thermostat in the brain is dependent upon the hormonal balance in the pituitary gland and the ovaries.

 Diet is important and certain forms of medication and the contraceptive pill can be decisive factors in the frequency and intensity of hot flashes.